-The Statement of Net Position presents information on all the School's assets and liabilities, with the difference between the two reported as net position.
+The Statement of Net Position presents information on all the School's assets and deferred outflows of resources and liabilities and deferred inflows of resources, with the difference between reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the School is improving or deteriorating.

 The Statement of Activities presents information showing how the School's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g. uncollected taxes and changes in long-term compensated absences).
+Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g. uncollected taxes and changes in long-term liabilities).

 The School-wide financial statements distinguish functions of the School that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion their costs through user fees and charges (business-type activities).
-The school only reports governmental activities.
+The School only reports governmental activities.

-• Governmental activities: Most of the School's basic services are included here, such as instructional services, support services and student activities.
+Governmental activities: Most of the School's basic services are included here, such as instructional services, support services and student activities.
 Other services include activities relating to building maintenance and operations, student transportation, technology and administration.